klevo/locport/README.md

 locport list
 ```

-If any conflicts are detected, they will be displayed and program exists with error code 1.
+If any conflicts are detected, they will be displayed and program exits with error code 1.

 <img width="685" height="254" alt="list conflicts" src="https://github.com/user-attachments/assets/ea5eeb06-1d96-4932-bc5f-93e950572e78" />